ronf/asyncssh/docs/index.rst

      async with asyncssh.connect('localhost', username='user123') as conn:

-To use a different set of client keys for authentication, they can be read and provided in the client_keys argument:
+To use a different set of client keys for authentication, they can be provided in the client_keys argument:

    .. code::